sstacha/uweb-install/README.md

 getent group www-data || groupadd www-data id -u uweb &>/dev/null || useradd -g www-data -m -G sudo uweb usermod -a -G www-data uweb
+# test that you can sudo to uweb to do stuff
+sudo su - uweb
 ```
 Essentially, we will be following the same install steps above with the following exceptions: